raintank/worldping-website/content/docs/litmus/quotas.md

 section = ["Litmus"]
 +++

 Quotas in raintank are on both endpoints and collectors.
-During the private beta, the initial quotas are 10 endpoints and 10 private collectors, however you can request additional of
+During the private beta, the initial quotas are 10 endpoints and 10 private collectors.

+To request additional endpoints or private collectors during the private beta, please email hello@raintank.io.